ReinforcementLearning-StudyNote/ReinforcementLearning/README.md

 # Installation
-This platform can be implemented ob both windows and ubuntu since it is all established by Python.
+This platform can be implemented on both windows and ubuntu since it is all established by Python.
 Currently, there is no ROS, Gazebo or PX4 related packages.
 ## Python version
 Python 3.6, 3.7 and 3.9 have been tested.
 (There seems to be a bug in OpenCV-python3.8, which has something to do with visualization.
 But I forgot, sorry...)
 ## Installation